Electa-Git/PowerImpedanceACDC.jl/README.md

 # PowerImpedanceACDC
-PowerImpedanceACDC is a Julia-based implementation for the frequendy-domain analysis of modern power systems.
+PowerImpedanceACDC is a Julia-based implementation for the frequency-domain analysis of modern power systems.
 The core functionalities are admittance characterization and small-signal stability assessment.
-The analysis relies on analytical models validated against the EMT simulation software PSCAD.
+The analysis relies on analytical models validated against the Elecromagnetic Transient (EMT) simulation software PSCAD.
 The implemented components are:
-- Modular Multilevel Converter with various controls (Grid-Following and Grid-Forming)
+- Modular Multilevel Converter (MMC) with various controls (Grid-Following and Grid-Forming)
 - Two-level converter with various controls
 - Oherhead lines and underground cables
 - Transformers